~Realizing the Promise of Every Child~

 - To learn through the discovery of new ideas, thoughts, and realizations about the world they live in.

 - To learn in a way that allows for each child’s differences and similarities to be recognized and celebrated.

-There are nine core principles that guide the Franklin County Early Childhood Programs.(FCECP) These core beliefs are the result of extensive community conversations and a growing body of research and literature that supports the principles as best practice.
-As the FCECP attempts to help fulfill the promise of the programs, services and other resources designed to support young children and their families in our community, these principles are touchstones that help us ask the right questions and give us the common language with which to discuss issues.
+There are three core principles that guide the Maple Run Unified School District (MRUSD) Early Childhood Program (ECP).
+These core beliefs are the result of extensive community conversations and a growing body of research and literature that supports the principles as best practice.
+MRUSD ECP strives to fulfill the promise of the programs, services, and other resources designed to support young children and their families in our community, These principles are touchstones that help us ask the right questions and give us a common language with which to discuss issues.

-- Inclusive Services means that: Young children learn best when grouped with their peers.
+- Inclusion: Young children learn best when in a developmentally appropriate classroom with their peers.